ModelTC/TFMQ-DM/README.md

 If you want to quantize your diffusion models on multiple GPUs, add `--multi_gpu` to the corresponding command, except for `DDIM`.
 Additionally, you can remove `--use_aq`，`--aq 8` to cancel activation quantization.

-Additionally, before quantizing Stable Diffusion, you still need to prepare for some prompts.
+Additionally, before quantizing Stable Diffusion, you still need to prepare some prompts.
 For example, you can download [MS-COCO](https://cocodataset.org/#download), and use the path of `captions_train*.json` as `<PATH/TO/LOAD/DATA>` in the following command.
-We would use 128 prompts within `captions_train*.json` as a part of calibration data.
+We would use 128 prompts within `captions_train*.json` as a part of the calibration data.

 ```bash
 # ----------- DDIM -----------